agitation/intl-bundle/README.md

-# AgitBaseBundle
+# AgitIntlBundle

-The AgitBaseBundle is a Symfony2 bundle for the Agitation components.
-It contains some common classes and traits to be used by other Agitation and Tixys bundles.
+The AgitIntlBundle is a Symfony2 bundle which provides unified internationalization tools for PHP, Twig and JS.